wtm1417/minimal-mistakes/index.md

 ## Education
 Boston University Doctor of Medicine _2019 - 2023_
-Boston University Master's of Science in Medical Sciences _2017 - 2019_
+Boston University Master of Science in Medical Sciences _2017 - 2019_
 University of Colorado Bachelor of Arts in Integrative Physiology _2010 - 2014_

 ## Scholarships & Awards